facebook/ThreatExchange/CONTRIBUTING.md

 Make sure to include a summary of changes (especially the "why" or problem you are solving if it's new functionality and not described in an issue).
 Make sure to link the issue if it's for an issue!

+#### Draft Reviews and RFC
+If you are not sure about a potential change, and want to get feedback on a review, you can still submit a PR as a draft PR, or clearly label the PR with "[RFC]" (request for comment).
+Reviewers will know not to merge your changes but may still send you an Accept if they would merge it without changes (or use "Request Changes" to indicate the same thing, just that they want you to convert from draft).

 ### Continuous Integration
 If you are a new contributor, the continuous integration (CI) won't run until it's triggered by a maintainer of the repo.
 If there is CI failure, we usually won't merge the change!